awsdocs/amazon-connect-admin-guide/doc_source/routing-profiles.md

 1. Under **Routing profile queues**, enter the following information:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/connect/latest/adminguide/routing-profiles.html)

+1. Add Tags to identify, organize, search for, filter and control who can access routing profiles\.
+For more information, see [Tagging resources in Amazon Connect](tagging.md)\.

 1. Choose **Add new profile**\.

 ## Tips for setting up channels and concurrency<a name="routing-profile-concurrency"></a>